branc116/brplot/README.md

 * ~~csht should genereate makefile dependency list~~
 * I want touch to work.
   * ~~But for that I need a way of adding stuff on screen without stdin.~~
-    * Done
+    * !Done
     * ~~Say we need to implement read csv stuf..~~
-      * Added csv reading and parsing and stuff, it's looking good
+      * !Added csv reading and parsing and stuff, it's looking good
       * ~~For that we need file browser ( agin ) to locate that file.~~
-        * Implemented file browser looking good
+        * !Implemented file browser looking good
-        * Impelement ALT-LEFT to go back.
+        * ~~Implement ALT-LEFT to go back.~~
         * ~~For that we need text input widget.~~
-          * Implemented it but it looks bad and needs more features..
+          * !Implemented it but it looks bad and needs more features..
-              ~~* Impelement CTRL-BACKSPACE to delete a work.~~
+              ~~* Impleement CTRL-BACKSPACE to delete a work.~~
 * ~~Web resizing is again fucked, unfuck it.~~
 * ~~Automaticaly generate functions to select icon that best fits wanted size..~~
 * ~~Resizables should use br_free_list~~
 * Implement snappings for resizables
   * ~~Regions should be drawn on screen when moving resizables where if I move the resizable, it snaps on that side of the screen.~~
   * ~~If mouse over regions snap the resizable to that region~~
-  * If mouse over other resizable, draw regions over that other resizable and reparent the resizable that is being dragged
+  * ~~If mouse over other resizable, draw regions over that other resizable and reparent the resizable that is being dragged~~
 * ~~When dragging resizables, they should not be lerped~~
-* Make all inputs to the app go trough the same interface
+* ~~Make all inputs to the app go trough the same interface~~
-  * That interface should be some kind of queue structure
+  * ~~That interface should be some kind of queue structure~~
-    * For that we need multithreaded queue implmenetation
+    * ~~For that we need multithreaded queue implmenetation~~
+      * !Not true, did it without it..
 * ~~Remove dependency on assert.h~~
 * Make collapasables animated.
 * Fork a process child continues, parent execvc it's self into gdb that attaches onto a child.